-A Tier 2 indefinite leave to remain visa is granted to people who have completed 5 years as a Tier 2 (General) Migrant and satisfy requirements of paragraph 245HF of the Immigration Rules.
+Tier 2 Indefinite Leave to remain is granted to people who have completed 5 years as a Tier 2 (General) Migrant and satisfy requirements of paragraph 245HF of the Immigration Rules.

 Tier 2 ICT migrants granted leave before 5 April 2010 and Tier 2 ICT Long Term granted leave before 5 April 2011 may also be eligible for Indefinite Leave to Remain provided they satisfy all the requirements under paragraph 245 GF of the Immigration Rules.

 A Tier 2 General Visa can be granted for a maximum of 6 years and the applicant can apply for ILR after completing 5 years in the UK.
-At the date of application, they need to meet the general requirements under the paragraph 245 AAA of the Immigration Rules which require the applicant not to have travelled for more than 180 days in a year.
+At the date of application they need to meet the general requirements under the paragraph 245 AAA of the Immigration Rules which require the applicant not to have travelled for more than 180 days in a year and the days our must be for purpose connected to the applicant’s employment.
 Any other holidays must not exceed the allowable annual holidays or unless there is a compelling and compassionate reason for absence from the UK.

 Requirements for Tier 2 ILR

-Criteria for obtaining ILR after holding Tier 2 visa are as follows:
+Criteria for obtaining ILR after holding Tier 2 visa are following:

 - They must have been living and working in the UK for five years.
-During this period, they must not have spent more than 180 days outside the UK in any 12 month period of continuous residence
+During this period they must not have spent more than 180 days outside the UK in any 12 month period continuous residence;

-- The employer must hold a valid licence
+- The employer must hold a valid licence; and

 - They must fulfil the requirements for language and life in the UK

-A person will be exempted from annual income threshold criteria if they hold a job role in the UK which has appeared on the shortage occupation list at any time while they were being sponsored to do that job.
-However, they must meet other settlement criteria in order to obtain ILR status in the UK.
+A person will be exempted from annual income threshold criteria if they hold a job role in UK which has appeared on the shortage occupation list at any time while they were being sponsored to do that job.
+However they must meet other settlement criteria in order to obtain ILR status in UK.

-Tier 2 visas granted before 6th April 2011
+Tier 2 visa granted before 6th April 2011

-Those who entered the UK before 6th April 2011 with a Tier 2 General Visa will not be subject to the six-year residency in the UK limit.
+Those who entered the UK before 6 April 2011 with Tier 2 General Visa will not be subject to the six-year residency in UK limit.
 They have the choice to apply for extensions to their visa indefinitely.
-So, if one still wants to apply for ILR for settlement in the UK, they must meet the following conditions:
+So, if one still wants to apply for ILR for settlement in UK then they must meet following conditions:

-- They must have been in the UK legally for ten continuous years (known as long residence)
+- They must have been in the UK legally for ten continuous years which is known as long residence.

-You need to note that you can lose your ILR status as well – even after obtaining it successfully.
-For example, if you successfully secure ILR status and then leave the UK for a period of 2 or more years, you will lose it.
-You will then need to re-apply for entry clearance to the UK all over again.
+You need to note that you can lose your ILR status as well even after obtaining it successfully.
+After you secured ILR and then you decide to be outside the UK for a period of 2 or more years then you will lose your ILR status and you will need to apply for entry clearance all over again to enter UK.